-One hundred and seven acres of beautiful parkland on the River Teviot whose origins go back to medieval times, encompasses riverside walks, woods and gardens as well as recreational facilities and an historic mansion house which contains the Museum with its collection of the town’s treasures as well as Border relics and material of bygone days.
+One hundred and seven acres of beautiful parkland on the River Teviot whose origins go back to medieval times encompasses riverside walks, woods, and gardens as well as recreational facilities and a historic mansion house which contains the Museum with its collection of the town’s treasures as well as Border relics and material of bygone days.

 It also hosts a wealth of statues that commemorate local heroes which include motorcycle champions Jimmy Guthrie and Steve Hislop and the “voice of rugby” Bill McLaren

 :(Wilton Lodge Park) In 1910 Wilton Lodge Mansion, which was empty having been used as a private school, was altered by the Town Council to house the vast collection of artifacts that had been accumulated since 1856 by the Hawick Archaeological Society.

 It has a permanent display of knitwear and hosiery history as well as showcasing the town’s treasures, paintings, natural history, and archaeology.
 It was opened by the Duke of Buccleuch, who was given an ornate golden key to mark the occasion and was the first person to sign the visitor’s book.